-Overall, ODD often have difficulty across settings, including at home with parents and siblings, in school with teachers and authority figures, and at work with their bosses.
-In addition, they are likely to have frequent conflict with peers and find it difficult to make and maintain peer relationships.
+Overall, children with ODD often have difficulty across settings, including at home with parents and siblings, in school with teachers and authority figures, and at work with their bosses.
+In addition, they are likely to have frequent conflicts with peers and find it difficult to make and maintain peer relationships.

 ODD is often a co-occurring disorder, meaning that the child likely has another mental health diagnosis.
 The most common co-occurring disorders include attention-deficit/hyperactivity disorder (ADHD), Depression, Anxiety, learning disorders, and Conduct Disorder.